Ben McAdams: Political positions

-McAdams is a self-described moderate Democrat.
-He has emphasized his efforts to work with Republicans, and has said on multiple occasions that he believes that it is important to work together to solve problems.
+When campaigning in 2018 for a deep-red congressional seat, McAdams described himself as a moderate Democrat.
+He emphasized his efforts to work with Republicans, and said it is important to work together to solve problems.
+Running in 2026 for what is expected to be a solidly blue seat, McAdams has positioned himself both as "a fighter, and... also a collaborator" when needed to get results.

-According to the UCLA Department of Political Science's DW-NOMINATE scores, McAdams was the most conservative Democrat in the 116th House.
-He has a lifetime score of 82% from the pro-business U.S. Chamber of Commerce based on his House voting record.

 Abortion

-McAdams has identified himself as pro-life but voted against several anti-abortion bills as a state senator.
-He has said he "believes in the sanctity of life at all stages", and "opposes abortion except in cases of rape, incest, danger to the mother's life, and in certain other rare circumstances."
+During the 2018 campaign, McAdams identified himself as pro-life but voted against several anti-abortion bills as a state senator.
+He has said he "believes in the sanctity of life at all stages", and "opposes abortion except in cases of rape, incest, danger to the mother's life, and in certain other rare circumstances".

-As a Utah state senator, McAdams opposed a bill to increase the waiting period for abortions from 24 to 72 hours, a bill mandating biannual inspections of abortion clinics, a bill requiring doctors to describe ultrasound images to patients, and a bill that would have allowed health care providers to refuse to perform abortions on religious grounds.
-He later said he voted against them because he considered them poorly written, and was concerned about their unintended legal consequences, not because he supported abortion.
+However, as a Utah state senator, McAdams opposed at least seven bills intended to restrict abortion care, including: a bill to increase the waiting period for abortions from 24 to 72 hours, a bill mandating biannual inspections of abortion clinics, a bill requiring doctors to describe ultrasound images to patients, and a bill that would have allowed health care providers to refuse to perform abortions on religious grounds.

-During the 2018 election campaign McAdams described himself as pro-life, referring to his "deeply held beliefs about the sanctity of life", and said that Mia Love's charge that he is an abortion advocate was "offensive".
+During the 2018 election campaign, McAdams described himself as pro-life, referring to his "deeply held beliefs about the sanctity of life."
 McAdams also said "decisions about terminating a pregnancy should [be] made by a woman in consultation with her physician, family members and faith counselors she trusts".
-He also said during a town hall meeting:

-During the current 116th session of Congress McAdams was one of three Democrats to sign a Republican-led petition to advance the "Born-Alive Abortion Survivors Protection Act", an anti-abortion bill.
+He also said he does not support abortion, but he supports "reasonable exceptions for rape, or incest or where the life of the mother is endangered.
+In those cases, it is a personal question."